xterminal86/nrogue/README.md

 seems like a perfect candidate.
 And what games are known to use terminal graphics?
 That's right, roguelikes.
 So I decided to make a roguelike.
 It probably should've been named **ncrogue** or something, but whatever...

+When building with SDL2 you can use custom font and scale it by creating file called "config.txt" and placing it with the game's binary.
+The format should be as follows (no empty lines):

+FILE=resources/standard_8x16.png
+TILE_W=8
+TILE_H=16
+SCALE=2